18 email marketing performance metrics for improved campaign tracking

 4

-Here’s that magic word again: segmentation.
-Targeting subscribers with offers and content that’s relevant to them is a surefire way to get more conversions.
+Here’s that magic word again—segmentation: Targeting subscribers with offers and content that’s relevant to them is a surefire way to get more conversions.

-4. Bounce rate
+5. Bounce rate

 Soft bounces happen when a temporary error occurs, such as a full inbox, a limit on the number of emails the inbox receives, or the mail server being offline.
+Future messages sent to these addresses may be delivered without issue.

 Top tips to improve your bounce rate